AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Meta-add

 Adding custom data is nice function, but charts have to be as useful and informative as possible.
 Any point of a chart may contain meta information.
-If you want some meta information to be available on hovering a part of a chart, that's how your code will look like:
+If you want some meta information to be available when a part of a chart is hovered over, that's how your code will look like:

 ```
 // function, if listener triggers